WINDY-WINDWARD/LogSeq_notes/pages/Cloud Services.md

 - # UNIT 3
 	- ## CDN
 		- CDN's are transparent backbones of the internet in charge of content delivery.
 It is primarily used to deliver static content.
+			- CDN stores the cached content in multiple geo